m-cetin/XingDumper/README.md

 ## Results

-The script will return employee data as semi-colon separated values (like CSV):
+The script will return a list of emails, which can be stored as txt file.

 ````